CRCVREU/Assignment-0/README.md

 # Part I: Create and Run a Python Notebook

-1. Navigate tohttps://colab.research.google.com/and select ”New Notebook” as in the following figures.
+1. Navigate to https://colab.research.google.com/ and select ”New Notebook” as in the following figures.

     <p align="center">